 As part of the Energy Policy Act of 2005 (the "2005 Energy Policy Act"), Congress amended the FPA to include a new Section 211A which grants FERC limited discretionary authority (but does not mandate the exercise of such authority) over certain non-jurisdictional utilities called "unregulated transmitting utilities."
 The term "unregulated transmitting utility" is defined as an entity that owns or operates facilities used for wholesale transmission service in interstate commerce and is an otherwise exempt entity under Section 201(f) of the FPA.
-LIPA meets this definition and will be an unregulated transmitting utility should FERC implement Section 211A.
+LIPA meets this definition and will be an unregulated transmitting utility should FERC ever apply Section 211A to LIPA.

-While FERC may apply the terms of Section 211A to LIPA and other unregulated transmitting utilities case-by-case, it is unclear whether such application will fundamentally change LIPA's provision of wholesale transmission service.
+While FERC may apply the terms of Section 211A to LIPA and other unregulated transmitting utilities caseby-case, it is unclear whether such application would fundamentally change LIPA's provision of wholesale transmission service.
 LIPA already provides open access transmission service to third parties on a comparability basis through its participation in the NYISO as described below.
-Further, LIPA maintains its own reciprocity OATT, voluntarily complies with FERC's Standards of Conduct and OASIS requirements and ensures comparability in interconnection service to generators.
+Further, LIPA maintains its own reciprocity OATT, voluntarily complies with FERC's Standards of Conduct and OASIS requirements and operationally and administratively ensures comparability in interconnection service to generators.